Industries That REALLY Need a Call Tracking System

 Here are six industries that fall into this category.

 Because everyone calls a dentist before they visit a dentist.
 A dentist is more likely to receive a phone call from a potential patient/customer than any other business.
-Plus, the dental market is highly competitive.
+In addition, the dental market is highly competitive.

-Dentists absolutely benefit from call tracking.
+Dentists absolutely enjoy call tracking.
 Legacy Dental increased phone leads by 300% from online marketing with Convirza.
 Learn how.

 Recently a friend of mine needed to get an attorney for a business deal in which he was involved.
 He said that he called a total of 21 law firms to find the attorney that best fit his needs.
 He said that in over 50% of these phone calls the receptionist asked him the following question: “And how did you find out about us?”